-Record warmth engulfs western Europe while Russia plunges into deep freeze
+Record warmth engulfs Western Europe, while Russia plunges into deep freeze

 Western Europe sits on the rising end of a meteorological seesaw that’s simultaneously sending temperatures across a broad swath of Russia plummeting below zero.

-The bipolar jet stream pattern has also shuttled dust from the Sahara Desert all the way to Scandinavia, tinging the sunset in Paris on Tuesday night.
+The bipolar jet stream pattern has also shuttled dust from the Sahara Desert all the way to Scandinavia, tinging the sunset in Paris on Tuesday.

 Record-setting warmth

-Much like during the extreme warm wave that also swallowed China this weekend, it’s extremely rare for records to fall by so many degrees, a testament to the anomalous nature of this event.
+Much like what has happened during the extreme warm wave that also swallowed China this weekend, it’s very rare for records to fall by so many degrees, a testament to the anomalous nature of this event.

-In southern Germany near the border of Switzerland, Weingarten set a monthly record at 68.7 degrees Monday, while Hanover, in the north, did the same with a high of 66.
+In southern Germany near the border with Switzerland, Weingarten set a monthly record at 68.7 degrees Monday, while Hanover, in the north, did the same with a high of 66.
 Highs even topped 60 degrees Monday along the border of the much colder Baltic Sea.

 On Tuesday, 14 monthly records fell in the Czech Republic, as did four in Poland.
-Most of Poland sat in the 50s, though southwestern regions near Wrocław and on the borders of Germany and the Czech Republic surged into the 60s.
-The border town of Szklarska Poręba made it to 62.2 degrees, beating out the monthly record of 58.8 from 1998.
+Most of Poland sat in the 50s, though southwestern regions near Wroclaw and on the borders of Germany and the Czech Republic surged into the 60s.
+The border town of Szklarska Poreba made it to 62.2 degrees, beating out the monthly record of 58.8 from 1998.

-In southern Austria at Köflach, the warmest February temperature in at least 15 years was observed when highs approached 73 degrees.
+In southern Austria at Koflach, the warmest February temperature in at least 15 years was observed when highs approached 73 degrees.
 That value, in addition to probably being a monthly record for that particular weather station, was also just 2.8 degrees shy of the all-time national record for February set in 2019.

 Wednesday’s temperatures were also abnormally warm, with the website MeteoPrognoza.pl tweeting that temperatures averaged across Poland were the second-warmest ever observed in February.

-Lons-le-Saunie in France hit 20 Celsius — 68 degrees Fahrenheit — on Wednesday for the first time in a winter month in more than 50 years.
+Lons-le-Saunier in France hit 20 Celsius — 68 degrees Fahrenheit — on Wednesday for the first time in a winter month in more than 50 years.

-Across most of central and western Europe, highs some 20 to 30 degrees above average continued Wednesday, and will become even more widespread on Thursday.
+Across most of central and Western Europe, highs some 20 to 30 degrees above average continued Wednesday and will become even more widespread Thursday.
 Even parts of Sweden could see highs 15 degrees above normal, with one last exceptionally warm day in Europe on Friday.

 Thereafter, some moderation of temperatures is expected, though most of Europe will still be above average into next week.